 My core business is financial advice around the areas of: cash-flow, investing, superannuation, debt, property, personal insurances, tax and estate planning.

 My offering can best be compared to a GP in that I cover a broad range of areas and openly aren't a specialist in all.
 I'd hope my GP can broadly diagnose a knee issue but equally hope they don't perform the surgery.

 Such specialists often required (as I don't provide the services): mortgage broking, legal services, age care advice, complex tax advice, tax returns, property buyers agents and budgeting coaches among others in rarer cases.

 How do I know your advice is my best option?

-There's often a number of "best" options which I will propose, discuss the pros and cons to helps us decide what the "best" option is for you with all available information.
+There are often several "best" options which I will propose and discuss the pros and cons to helps us decide what the "best" option is for you with all available information.

 What is your business history and structure?

 Millennial Independent Advice officially commenced in January 2019.